Justus0405/eln-wiki/docs/1-beginner/signaling.md

 # Signaling

-Signal cables are for transporting control signals for probes, relays and generators, the signal cable has a maximum voltage of 5V.
+Signal cables are for transporting control signals **from** probes, buttons, switches and trimmers **for** relays, generators, logic gates and signal processors.
+The signals have a voltage range of 0V to 5V.